How To Get The Most Out Of Your Brain

 But while the complexities of the brain remain a mystery, there are things you can do to protect it and help to reduce future decline.

 Any activity that challenges your brain helps to stimulate new connections between nerve cells.
 It might even help your brain generate new cells.
 Learn a new language, get the puzzle book out, and give things that require dexterity a go, such as painting or crafts.

 Exercise has many benefits, but in terms of brain health, it actually helps protect the brain’s thinking skills and memory.
 Researchers at the University of British Colombia found aerobic exercise appeared to boost the size of the hippocampus, the area of the brain responsible for verbal memory and learning.
 Other types of exercise that didn’t get the heart pumping, such as balance or toning, did not get the same results.

 So not only does exercise improve mood, sleep, help with weight loss, reduce the risk of heart disease, stroke and diabetes, it also helps the area of your brain that controls thinking and memory.
 Walking for an hour a day, riding a bike or swimming is enough to improve your neuron connections.

 3. Good nutrition

 The brain needs about 20 to 30% of the calories you consume to run efficiently, but making sure it’s getting the right kind of food can have a massive impact.
-Numerous studies have found compounds like Omega-3 fatty acids DHA, antioxidants, flavanols, polyphenols, vitamins and nutrients, such as folate, vitamin E, and B vitamins found naturally in food can help protect your brain.
+Numerous studies have found compounds like Omega-3 fatty acids DHA, antioxidants, flavanols, polyphenols, vitamins and nutrients, such as folate, vitamin B6, and vitamin B12 found naturally in food can help protect your brain.

 4. Quit smoking and reduce alcohol